Parents of Texas man who died after encounter with Wagoner County deputies file $50 million lawsuit

 The parents of a Texas man who died during a 2019 encounter with Wagoner County deputies filed a $50 million wrongful death lawsuit Tuesday in Muskogee federal court.

-John and Pamela Krueger, in their complaint, claim deputies beat, tased and suffocated their son, Jeffrey, following a traffic stop July 1, 2019, in Wagoner.
+John and Pamela Krueger, in their complaint, claim deputies beat, tased and suffocated their son, Jeffrey Krueger, following a traffic stop in Wagoner on July 1, 2019.

-In addition to the Wagoner County Sheriff’s Office and two deputies, the lawsuit names Wagoner Emergency Services Inc. and two of its workers who responded to the scene.
+In addition to the Wagoner County Sheriff’s Office and two deputies, the lawsuit names Wagoner Emergency Services Inc. and two of its workers.

 The lawsuit claims deputies used excessive force on Krueger while trying to detain him following a traffic stop near the intersection of Oklahoma 51 and U.S. 69.

-A previous Tulsa World article after quoted Elliott saying Krueger allegedly did not follow a deputy’s commands when he approached Krueger’s vehicle.
+A previous Tulsa World article quoted Elliott as saying Krueger did not follow a deputy’s commands when he approached Krueger’s vehicle.

 “The deputy drew a weapon, and the suspect reached out and grabbed it,” Elliott was quoted as saying.
 “There was a struggle over the gun, and the deputy recovered it.